1duo/awesome-ai-infrastructures/README.md

 </h1>

 <p align="center">
-:orange_book: List of real-world AI infrastructures (a.k.a., **machine learning systems, pipelines, workflows**, and **platforms**) for machine/deep learning training and/or inference **in production** :electric_plug:.
+:orange_book: List of real-world AI infrastructures (a.k.a., <strong>machine
+learning systems, pipelines, workflows</strong>, and <strong>platforms</strong>)
+for machine/deep learning training and/or inference <strong>in
+production</strong> :electric_plug:.
 This usually includes technology stack necessary to enable machine learning algorithms run in production environments in a stable, scalable and reliable way.
-The list is for my own learning purpose, but feel free to **contribute** / star / fork / pull request.
-Any recommendations and suggestions are welcome :tada:.
+The list is for my own earning purpose, but feel free to <strong>contribute</strong> / star / fork / pull request.
+Any ecommendations and suggestions are welcome :tada:.
 </p>

 ***